“Fast, Reliable, and Accurate Internet Performance Testing”

 AT&T vs. Xfinity: Customer Satisfaction Scores

-Xfinity’s non-fiber score dropped slightly from 68 to 67 (just under the industry average of 68), though its fiber score rose from 73 to 75.
-These results are decent but not outstanding.
+Xfinity’s rating for non-fiber service dipped slightly from 68 to 67—just below the industry average of 68.
+However, its fiber service score improved from 73 to 75.
+While not exceptional, these numbers are fairly solid.

 In the 2023 J.D.
-Power U.S. Residential Internet Service Provider Satisfaction Study, AT&T led in the North-Central and West regions.
+Power U.S. Residential Internet Service Provider Satisfaction Study, AT&T ranked highest in the North-Central and West regions.

 AT&T vs. Xfinity: Summary